leenathomas01/Research-index/README.md

 * Updated repo _Stability Before Alignment_ to include Dynamic Stability and Interface Constraints (v2.0) derived from analysis of the [**Mythos system card preview**](https://cdn.sanity.io/files/4zrzovbb/website/7624816413e9b4d2e3ba620c5a5e091b98b190a5.pdf) as a forcing function.
 * Included repos _Adaptive Cognition_ and _TITANS, MIRAS and Dolphin Twin_ into research index .
 * Expanded repo _Transition Grammar for Reasoning Systems_ and added into research index.
-* Created tagged releases for repos -> _Reconstruction-Oriented Storage_
+* Created tagged releases for repos -> _Reconstruction-Oriented Storage_, _Voice Mode Alignment Forensics_

 > If you're new, start with **"Start Here"** above.